j256/simplelogging/README.md

 log message which generates no objects if the log level is not enabled.

 I understand that this library is similar to other logging systems which separate the API from the logging implementation.
-I think SimpleLogging is better than the others because it doesn't use the classpath order to satisfy the connection between the API and the backend.
-SimpleLogging includes calls directly to specific backend APIs which can be chosen through code or configuration.
+I think SimpleLogging is better than the others because it calls directly to specific backend APIs which can be chosen through code or configuration.
 This direct calling allows for more control over the backend selection and usually fewer dependencies.

-SimpleLogging is designed to be copied into your open source project so you don't have to add a maven dependency.
+SimpleLogging is also designed to be copied into your open source project so you don't have to add a maven dependency.
 Just copy the java files from ``src/main/java`` into your source tree and rename the packages as necessary.
 Please also copy the ``SIMPLELOGGING_LICENSE.txt`` file which is the very permissive ISC license.
 You may want to change the constants in ``LoggerConstants.java``.

 * The source code be found on the [git repository](https://github.com/j256/simplelogging)
 * Maven packages are published via [Maven Central](https://mvnrepository.com/artifact/com.j256.simplelogging/simplelogging/latest)